 How to Verify Facebook Messenger Newsletters via Chatbot

-Because the authorization for sending messenger to subscribers will change from the App level (Bots) to a Site level.
+Because the authorization for sending messages to subscribers will change from the App level (Bots) to a Site level.
 In this article, we’ll explain exactly how you can verify your Facebook Messenger Newsletter.
-However, Facebook has recently removed the deadline – so you don’t have to get it done before 2019, but it’s still important to complete this step!

 Facebook Messenger Newsletter